npwheaton/group16-warehouse/README.md

   Keeping Track of Customer Transactions

   Accept and Process Clients’ Orders

   Generating an Invoice

   Accept Payment from Customer

   Accept Shipment from a Supplier

   List Transactions for a Client

   List Suppliers and their Prices for Products

   List Clients with Outstanding Balance

   List Products, Quantity in Stock, and Total Quantity of Waitlisted Orders

-  IT is run using the WARECONTEXT.java
+  It is run using the WARECONTEXT.java